Structure of the Earth

-We still don't know a lot about what is right underneath our feet, let alone what’s lurking miles down – and there are 6,300km of rock and iron beneath us.
-The thoughts of distinct layers and a fairly simple system of convection are now long in the past – the Earth’s crust, mantle and core have many unanswered questions about their layers and how they interact.
-A greater number of improved seismometers may help us slowly piece together what’s really going on below us.
+We still don't know a lot about what's right underneath our feet, let alone what’s lurking miles down – and there are 6,300 km of rock and iron beneath us.
+The idea of distinct layers and a fairly simple system of convection are now long in the past – the Earth’s crust, mantle and core have many unanswered questions about their layers and how they interact.
+A greater number of improved seismometers may help us slowly piece together what’s really going on.

-Firstly there's the problem of continental crusts, which form the land we live on.
+Firstly, there's the problem of continental crusts, which form the land we live on.
 Continents exist on parts of the crust that are thicker than oceanic crust.
-It is not known how or when these continents formed, plate tectonics cannot currently explain it.
-As well as not knowing how much continental crust there used to be, there is also no answer to how much there may be in the future.
-Plate tectonics describes the movement, the continued destruction and creation of the Earth's crust.
-The continued recycling of the Earth's crusts means that the evidence for what lies in the past is being destroyed.
-Making it difficult to prove how and why continents were formed.
+We don't know how or when these continents formed, and plate tectonics cannot currently explain it.
+As well as not knowing how much continental crust there used to be, there's also no answer to how much there may be in the future.
+Plate tectonics is about movement, and through it the continued destruction and creation of the Earth's crust.
+The continued recycling of the Earth's crusts means that the evidence for what lies in the past is being destroyed, making it difficult to prove how and why continents were formed.

 Heat is carried from the Earth's hot core through the mantle via convection currents.
-There appears to be some evidence that suggests that this convection may occur in layers and some contradicting evidence that shows its currents act over the whole mantle.
-Observations of Volcanoes show us their are at least two distinct chemical reservoirs within the mantle.
-This coupled with the fact that earthquakes in subduction zones always stop at the same specific point in the mantle provides the main evidence that convection may be several-layered.
-However images provide strong evidence for a whole layer.
-Either way the correct theory must account for the differences observed within the mantle.
+There's some evidence that this convection may occur in layers, and some contradicting evidence that shows its currents act over the whole mantle.
+Observations of volcanoes show us their are at least two distinct chemical reservoirs within the mantle.
+This, coupled with the fact that earthquakes in subduction zones always stop at the same specific point in the mantle, provides the main evidence that convection may operate across several layers.
+Images, on the other hand, provide strong evidence for a whole layer.
+Either way, the correct theory must account for all the differences.

-The rotation of the Earth's core results in a magnetic field, but some of the mechanisms taking place are not entirely clear.
-It has however been shown that this magnetic field protects the Earth from cosmic rays, and without it life here would be impossible.
+Rotation of the Earth's core results in its magnetic field, but some of the mechanisms taking place are not entirely clear.
+It has, however, been shown that this magnetic field protects the Earth from cosmic rays and, without it, life would be impossible.
 Records show that on numerous occasions in the past, the poles of this magnetic field have switched – North became South, and South became North.
-It is expected that this will happen again, but when the next switching event will occur is a matter of debate.
-Some believe it may even already be under-way, but most scientists are unsure.
-There is also a dispute over what the possible effects of a switching event would be.
-Problems could occur when during the switch the magnetic field offers less protection against the Sun, for example.
+We expect this will happen again, but when the next switching event will occur is a matter of debate.
+Some believe it may even already be underway, but most scientists are unsure.
+There is also a dispute over what the effects of a switching event would be.
+Problems could occur during the switch such as depleted magnetic protection against the Sun, for example.

 The Earth's youth

-The magnetic field of the young Earth is something of a paradox for scientists.
-Analysis of ancient rocks has yielded evidence that billions of years ago the Earth had a powerful magnetic field, and simulations of the Earth’s core had provided supporting evidence that the thermal conductivity of iron, under the intense conditions found at the centre of the Earth, was low enough to allow a strong magnetic field.
+The magnetic field of the young Earth a mystery for scientists.
+Analysis of ancient rocks has shown that billions of years ago the Earth had a powerful magnetic field, and simulations of the Earth’s core suggest that the thermal conductivity of iron, under the intense conditions found at the centre of the Earth, was low enough to allow this strong magnetic field.
 But experiments carried out to simulate the conditions do not agree.

-It's not just the water we're unsure of, either – the atmosphere is a bit of a mystery, too.
+It's not just the water we're unsure of, either – the atmosphere also raises questions.
 Why is there nitrogen in our atmosphere, and how did it get here?
-In June 2014, a NASA and ESA study found that nitrogen on Saturn's moon Titan may have appeared as a result of the moon forming in the cold gas and dust disk which formed the Sun.
-Titan – the second largest moon in our solar system is often compared to the Earth, but considered to have frozen in an earlier stage of development.
-Like water, comets may have been responsible for the arrival of much of the nitrogen we have today - and there's a lot of it!
+In June 2014, a NASA and ESA study found that nitrogen on Saturn's moon Titan may have appeared as a result of the moon forming in the cold gas and dust disc which formed the Sun.
+Titan – the second largest moon in our solar system – is often compared to the Earth, but considered to have frozen in an earlier stage of development.
+Like water, comets may have been responsible for the arrival of much of the nitrogen we have today... and there's a lot of it!
 78% of our atmosphere is nitrogen.

-Another common school of thought is that when the Earth was very young, it had an atmosphere composed of mainly hydrogen and helium, but these light elements simply floated away from our planet and were replaced by a thicker, heavier atmosphere of carbon dioxide, ammonia (a nitrogen compound) and water vapour by volcanic activity.
-However, the question of how ammonia came to be in the inner regions of the Earth still remains unanswered.
+Another common school of thought is that when the Earth was very young, it had an atmosphere composed of mainly hydrogen and helium, but these light elements simply floated away from our planet and were replaced by a thicker, heavier atmosphere of carbon dioxide, ammonia (a nitrogen compound) and water vapour made by volcanic activity.
+However, the question of how ammonia arose inside volcanoes (in the inner regions of the Earth), we don't know.

 How long is our coastline?
-It seems like a very simple question, yet it's actually a problem as the coastline of a landmass doesn't have a well-defined length.
+It seems like a very simple question, yet it's actually a problem!
 Different methods often result in very different lengths that depend on the detail with which the coastline is measured.
 Imagine you have the task of measuring the coastline for a small island.
 You could look at a map, or a satellite image, draw a circle around it and take the length of that circle.
 But what if there's a small bay, or a peninsula sticking out?
 You can change your line... but as you zoom in and look closer, you will find more and more small changes that need to be made, and all them will increase the size of your answer.
-This fractal structure of coastlines is at the root of this particular problem.
+This fractal structure of coastlines is at the root of the problem.
+In fact, it seems like a problem we may never be able to answer.
 Some ‘official’ figures for coastlines can even vary by up to a factor of four.
 These large discrepancies can be a real problem, with everyone unsure which figure they should adopt, and whether measurements they wish to compare were made using the same technique.
 In order to avoid a wide range of estimates for coastlines scientists need to devise a way in which the method for finding these lengths can be standardised.

-This article was written by the Things We Don’t Know editorial team, with contributions from Ed Trollope, Jon Cheyne, Cait Percy, Johanna Blee, and Grace Mason-Jarrett.
+This article was written by the Things We Don’t Know editorial team, with contributions from Ed Trollope, Jon Cheyne, Cait Percy, Johanna Blee, Grace Mason-Jarrett, and Adam Stevens.

 why don’t all references have links?